DrehanM/PintOperatingSystem/doc/project1.md

 In a similar fashion, we employ a switch-case statement in *is_valid_file_or_buffer*, grouping cases by whether the specific syscall contains a pointer to a file, a pointer to a buffer, or neither.
 File pointers are stored in args[1] so we carefully check if this pointer is pointing to mapped userspace and is not null using sequential calls is_user_vaddr and pagedir_get_page on args[1] (not &args[1]).
 We then verify non-nullness with *args[1] != NULL.
 Buffer pointers are stored in args[2], so for these syscalls the same checks for file pointers mentioned before are employed on args[2] and *args[2].

 When *validate_syscall_args* finally returns with an integer, *syscall_handler* will elect to kill the offending process appropriate if a nonzero value is returned.
 Specifically, if 3 or 1 is returned, we elect to use *kill* from exception.c to terminate the process.
 If 2 is returned, we elect to use *page_fault* from exception.c to denote a violation on unmapped page memory.
+Termination of a process also involves appropriately freeing shared resources between the process's parent or its children, if any.
+We discuss the synchronization protocols for termination in more detail below.
 If 0 is returned, we move to process the syscall normally, as outlined in Part B below.

 ### Synchronization